ServBay Database File Management & Migration Guide

 Important Notes

-- Stop Services: Always stop the relevant database service via the ServBay GUI or command-line tools before directly copying or moving any database files (especially MySQL/MariaDB/PostgreSQL data directories).
-Copying files from a running database can cause inconsistency or corruption.
-Redis must also be stopped before recovery with
+- Stop Services: Before directly copying or moving database files (especially data directories of MySQL/MariaDB/PostgreSQL), always stop the respective database service via ServBay’s GUI or command-line tool.
+Copying open database files can result in inconsistency or corruption.
+Redis must also be stopped before recovering using

 dump.rdb

-- File Paths: Double-check both the ServBay installation path (default is
+- File Paths: Double-check ServBay’s installation path (default

 /Applications/ServBay

-) and the specific database file paths, especially for different versions. - Users & Permissions: After migration, review your database users, permissions, and configuration files to ensure compatibility with the new environment.
+) and the specific paths for database files, especially subfolders for different database versions. - Users & Permissions: After migration, review and update database users, permissions, and configuration files as needed for the new environment.

-- ServBay Built-in Backup: ServBay also offers convenient built-in backup and restore features via the GUI, supporting backups of settings, website files, databases, and SSL certificates.
-These can serve as a supplement or alternative to manual file management.
+- Built-in Backup: ServBay also offers convenient backup and restore features via its GUI, letting you back up settings, site files, databases, and SSL certificates.
+This can supplement or replace manual file management methods.

-ServBay’s standardized file structure provides a clear foundation for developers to manage database files efficiently.
-This guide details the storage locations for MySQL, MariaDB, PostgreSQL, and Redis database files within ServBay, and offers practical instructions for backup, restoration, and migration using standard command-line tools.
-Mastering these skills will help you better manage your local development databases, keep your data secure, and migrate projects seamlessly between environments.
-Coupled with ServBay’s built-in convenience features (like automated backups), these practices significantly boost your development efficiency and data management capabilities.
+With its standardized file structure, ServBay gives developers a clear foundation for managing database files.
+This guide explains the file locations for MySQL, MariaDB, PostgreSQL, and Redis within ServBay, and provides practical backup, restore, and migration instructions using standard command-line tools.
+Mastering these techniques helps you manage your local databases securely and efficiently migrate projects between environments.
+Combined with ServBay’s additional features—like built-in backup—these skills will significantly boost your development productivity and data management capabilities.